 Studies have also shown that some species of mosquitoes are attracted to Limburger cheese.
 The bacteria in the cheese resembles the bacteria found between our toes.
-This explains why some species of mosquitoes are attracted to our feet.
+This explains why some mosquito species are attracted to our feet.

 Older sweat could make you more of a target.
-Regular showering might help keep the mosquitoes at distance!
+Regular showering might help keep the mosquitoes at a distance!

 4. Pregnant Women

 Unfortunately, pregnant women seem to attract some species of mosquitoes more than women who are not pregnant.

 Research carried out in Gambia with malaria-carrying mosquitoes suggests that pregnant women have twice the chance of being bitten.
 There are several possible reasons: